 A Space In-between

-Beginning with Berlin’s 1942 Sachsenhausen concentration camp, the story then moves to the Allan Memorial Institute in Montreal, a reference to the psychological experiments conducted by the government on its citizens in 1950s.
+The story begins with the 1942 Sachsenhausen concentration camp in Berlin, then shifts to the Allan Memorial Institute in Montreal, referencing the psychological experiments conducted by the government on its citizens during the 1950s.
 The narrative concludes in Tehran’s Towhid Prison, where the artist’s father was detained as a political prisoner in 1979.
-Here, text, images, videos, and objects are layered and interwoven to create an unstable narrative to be deciphered by the viewer and elaborated upon during a performance by myself.
+Through this work, text, images, videos, and objects are layered and interwoven to create an unstable narrative to be deciphered by the viewers.

 2018